-routine cognitive tasks that are complementary to new technologies have significantly expanded (Acemoglu & Autor, 2011; Autor et al., 2003; Caines et al., 2017; Goos et al., 2009).
-The ICT revolution has therefore resulted in a large increase in demand for skilled (i.e., college-educated) workers since the 1980s (Goldin & Katz, 2008), and has been clearly linked to both the rise in the college wage premia (Autor, 2014; Autor et al., 2008) and the concentration of income at the very top of the ladder (Hope & Martelli, 2019; Kaplan & Rauh, 2013).
+The information and communications technology (ICT) revolution has transformed labour markets in the advanced capitalist democracies in recent decades.
+An influential body of work in labour economics has shown that jobs focused on routine tasks have been increasingly replaced by computers and robots, while at the same time, jobs focused on the type of complex, non-routine cognitive tasks that are complementary to new technologies have significantly expanded (Acemoglu & Autor, 2011; Autor, Levy, & Murnane, 2003; Caines, Hoffmann, & Kambourov, 2017; Goos, Manning, & Salomons, 2009).
+The ICT revolution has therefore resulted in a large increase in demand for skilled (i.e., college-educated) workers since the 1980s (Goldin & Katz, 2010), and has been clearly linked to both the rise in the college wage premia (Autor, 2014; Autor, Katz, & Kearney, 2008) and the concentration of income at the very top of the ladder (Hope & Martelli, 2019; Kaplan & Rauh, 2013).

-This research has stimulated a growing body of work in political science exploring the implications of this major technological transformation for political and policy preferences (see Gallego & Kurer, 2022 for an extensive review).
-Workers at greater risk of automation (i.e., being replaced by computers or machines) have been found to be more supportive of mainstream left (Gingrich, 2019) and populist right parties and candidates (Anelli et al., 2021; Frey et al., 2018; Gingrich, 2019; Kurer, 2020).
-Recent studies analysing crossnational survey data have also shown that workers more exposed to technology-induced job loss are more supportive of policies to slow the pace of technological change (Gallego, Kuo, et al., 2022; Thewissen & Rueda, 2019).
+This research has stimulated a growing body of work in political science exploring the implications of this major technological transformation for political and policy preferences (see Gallego and Kurer 2022 for an extensive review).
+Workers at greater risk of automation (i.e. being replaced by computers or machines) have been found to be more supportive of mainstream left (Gingrich, 2019) and populist right parties and candidates (Anelli, Colantone, & Stanig, 2021; Frey, Berger, & Chen, 2018; Gingrich, 2019; Kurer, 2020).
+Recent studies analysing cross-national survey data have also shown that workers more exposed to technology-induced job loss are more supportive of policies to slow the pace of technological change (Gallego, Kuo, Manzano, & Fernández-Albertos, 2022) and to redistribute income from the rich to the poor (Busemeyer & Sahm, 2021; Thewissen & Rueda, 2019).

 Given the clear links this literature has drawn between the ICT revolution and demand for redistribution, it is puzzling that the rise of the knowledge economy in the advanced democracies has been so strongly associated with falling taxes on the rich (Hope & Limberg, 2022).
-A key part of unpicking this puzzle is that the existing political science literature has focused overwhelmingly on the 'losers' from the recent wave of technological change i.e., workers in routine occupations that are exposed to automation.
-A couple of recent exceptions have started to unpack the political behaviour of the beneficiaries of the ICT revolution (Gallego, Kurer, et al., 2022; Schöll & Kurer, 2024), but these analyses do not look at redistributive preferences.
-The other weakness of this literature in explaining falling tax progressivity in an era of rapid technological change is that it entirely focuses on self-interested preferences for redistribution, when preferences for taxing top incomes have been shown to be much more driven by other-regarding preferences; in particular, the extent to which high incomes are seen to be deserved and income differentials are considered fair (Hope et al., 2023; Limberg, 2020; Stantcheva, 2021).
+A key part of unpicking this puzzle is that the existing political science literature has focused overwhelmingly on the 'losers' from the recent wave of technological change-i.e., workers in routine occupations that are exposed to automation.
+A couple of recent exceptions have started to unpack the political behaviour of the beneficiaries of the ICT revolution (Gallego, Kurer, & Schöll, 2022; Schöll & Kurer, 2023), but these analyses do not look at redistributive preferences.
+The other weakness of this literature in explaining falling tax progressivity in an era of rapid technological change is that it entirely focuses on self-interested preferences for redistribution, when preferences for taxing top incomes have been shown to be much more driven by other-regarding preferences; in particular, the extent to which high incomes are seen to be deserved and income differentials are considered fair (Hope, Limberg, & Weber, 2023; Limberg, 2020; Stantcheva, 2021).